Deardorff's Glossary of International Economics

 Intertemporal Occurring across time, or across different periods of time.

 Intertemporal trade Trade across time, as when a country imports in one time period paying for the imports with exports in a different time period, earlier or later.
-An imbalance in the balance of trade is presumed to reflect intertemporal trade.
+An trade imbalance is presumed to reflect intertemporal trade.

 Intervention currency A currency that is commonly used by central banks for exchange market intervention.
 See reserve currency.

-Intraindustry trade Trade in which a country exports and imports in the same industry, in contrast to interindustry trade.
+Intra-industry trade Trade in which a country both exports and imports in the same industry, in contrast to interindustry trade.
 Ubiquitous in the data, much IIT is due to aggregation.
 Can be horizontal or vertical.
-Grubel and Lloyd (1975) wrote the book on IIT.
+Grubel and Lloyd (1975) wrote the book on IIT and introduced the Grubel-Lloyd index to measure it.

 Intra-mediate trade Another term for fragmentation.
 Used by Antweiler and Trefler (2002).